Image Segmentation๐

 acq_minimum_mesh

 : the diameter of the smallest spherical object which is expected to be in the sample, usually 20 ยตm.
-This value is set on the "Fluidic Acquisition" page of the PlanktoScope's Node-RED dashboard as the "Min fraction size". -
+This value is set on the "Fluidic Acquisition" page of the PlanktoScope's Node-RED dashboard as the "Min fraction size" field. -

 process_pixel